trek-view/gopro-metadata/fusion/README.md

 Note, GoPro Fusion prestitched files follow an order where timelapse is defined by the first 2 digits (e.g GF08, GF09, GF10).

+You can tell it is not stitched as it will not contain `XMP-GPano:StitchingSoftware` meta.

 ##### 16.6mp output

 ###### Input: